hlef/juliet/docs/basics-howto.md

         ├── ...

-Unless `permalink` is defined in page/post headers, pages are installed at the root of the build area, and post under `posts/`.
-The name of the pages is, unless `permalink` is defined, defined by the file naming variable.
-By default, the file naming variable is the title, and if no title is defined, the first variable defined in the header.
-The default file naming variable can be defined via `file_naming_variable` in `config.yml`.
+Unless `permalink` is defined in page/post headers, pages are installed at the root of the build area, and posts under `posts/`.
+Unless `permalink` is defined, the name under which pages/posts will be installed is defined by the file naming variable.
+By default the file naming variable is defined as the "title" entry, but this can be changed by defining the `file_naming_variable` field in your `config.yml`.
+If the file naming variable is not present, the source file name will be used (but this is something you should rather consider avoiding).